 The latent heat of water is 92,7 kWh/m3 so about 1.400 kWh can be gained in total.
 At an worst case load of 7,6 kW and a heat pump’s coefficient of performance of 4, those 1400 kWh would be depleted after 246 hours, that is about 10 days.
-This is till not a bad value, and you would rather use some emergency heating system (electrical or stove) than building a bigger tank.
+This is still not a bad value, and you would rather use some emergency heating system (electrical or stove) than building a bigger tank.

-Heat pump and heat distribution: The heating system used in this project a water-air heat pump had been used; the paper contains calculation of the detailed design of the ductwork.
+Heat pump and heat distribution: The heating system used in this project was a water-air heat pump; the paper contains calculation of the detailed design of the ductwork.
 The source side of the system is similar to any other water-source heat pump.
 This seems to be the successor product family.

 Heat is transferred by a solution 20% polypropylene glycol in water, providing frost resistance for temperatures greater than -20 F (-11°C).
 The target side is an air ventilation system – rather uncommon in Austria as here we use mainly floor heating loops.

 It was planned to use the ice or cold water created in winter for cooling in summer.
 This is the same idea we use – it is an added value you get for free as long as you don’t cool the floor below the dew point.

 They calculated the steady-state heat flow between a cylinder and the surrounding ground, taking into account the heat conductance of the materials and a assuming a constant temperature difference of 15 F (8°C).
 Their calculated flow is of the same order of magnitude as the heat extracted from the source in their experiments (done in April).
 As the authors said, this is a very rough first estimate, and calculations are tedious and involve large uncertainties.